Get-aduser not recognized

 Add-WindowsFeature RSAT-AD-PowerShell

-check if the Azure Active Directory module is present using the below PowerShell cmdlet
+Check if the Azure Active Directory module is present using the below PowerShell cmdlet

 PS C:\WINDOWS\system32> get-module -listavailable